muescha/andygrunwald.github.io/content/post/lesson-learned-from-running-a-meetup.md

 Audio is a different topic.
 **Depending on the size of your room it might be suitable to offer a proper audio setup with microphones.**
-If you a running your meetup in a small conference room with ~15 people you oft don`t need this.
+If you a running your meetup in a small conference room with ~15 people you oft don't need this.
 But if you use a bigger room with >30 people, think about it.
 The benefits are clear: The speaker don't have to shout and the people will understand the words of the speaker even better.